 - 6.1.
-Any sexual behaviour, whether homosexual or heterosexual, by a member of staff, volunteer or governor with or towards a child or young person is illegal.
+Under the 2003 sexual offenses act, any sexual behaviour, whether homosexual or heterosexual, by a member of staff, volunteer or governor with or towards a child or young person up to the age of 18, is illegal.
 Children and young people are protected by the same laws as adults in relation to non-consensual sexual behaviour.
 They are additionally protected by specific legal provisions regardless of whether there is consent or not.
 All adults working in the school who have contact with pupils are in positions of trust. - 6.2.
 Sexual behaviour includes non-contact activities, such as causing a child or young person to engage in or watch sexual activity or the production of indecent images of children. - 6.3.
 There are occasions when adults embark on a course of behaviour known as 'grooming' where the sole purpose is to gain the trust of a child or young person, and manipulate that relationship so that sexual abuse can take place.
 Staff and volunteers should be aware that conferring special attention without good reason or favouring a pupil has the potential to be construed as being part of a 'grooming' process, which is a criminal offence. - 6.4.
 A relationship between a member of staff, a volunteer or a governor and a pupil cannot be a relationship between equals.
 There is potential for exploitation and harm of pupils and all adults have a responsibility to ensure that the unequal balance of power is not used for personal advantage or gratification.
 It is important to recognise that women as well as men may abuse a position of trust.